 She says that great care was also taken to restore her drawing and painting abilities since her injuries were in her dominant arm.
 And the stretching that Brian had Karen did each time restored the range of motion she needed as a personal trainer.
 She started PT in June 2021 and ended mid-October.
 She still practices range of motion every other day and strength development in between.

-UPMC Centers for Rehab Services-Allison Park is located in the UPMC Outpatient Center in Hampton Township.
+The UPMC Rehabilitation Insititute outpatient rehabilitation clinic in Allison Park is located in the UPMC Outpatient Center in Hampton Township.
 The location offers free on-site parking and is handicap-accessible.
 Services in Allison Park include:

 - Amputee program.